 This will not cause any problems if you were planning on doing a completely clean install anyways, but it fill facilitate total data loss in situations where you were hoping to avoid deleting every partition.

 Fortunately, you can use the Windows System Image backup before going through the instructions below if you want to backup your data safely.
-To do this, follow these instructions on creating a System Image Backup.

 Once your important data is backed up, follow the instructions below to delete every available partition in order to fix the Failed to format the selected partition (Error 0x8004242d) issue: